Today, I’m sharing my Word of the Year for 2020!

-I’m sharing this story because I know we’re all at difference places in our lives.
+I’m sharing this story because I know we’re all at different places in our lives.
 Some of you are enjoying mountain top experiences right now and truly, I couldn’t be more excited for you.

 I also know there are others having a valley experience where daily life seems so overwhelming you might not even know how you’re going to get through the day much less choose a word to motivate you for an entire year.